-The team, led by South African lawyer Shabnam Mayet is now confident that sworn affidavits collected by the women can and will be used against the globe-trotting generals and politicians in Myanmar who think they’re above the law – well we are to tell them they’re not!
+The team, led by South African lawyer Shabnam Mayet is now confident that the sworn affidavits collected by the women can be used against the globe-trotting generals and politicians in Myanmar who think they’re above the law – well we are to tell them they’re not!

 Their findings will be discussed in Portcullis House on Thursday morning in Committee Room N at 11am in a meeting hosted by Stephen Gethins, MP, a member of Foreign Affairs Committee and Shadow SNP Spokesperson for International Affairs and Europe.

 The contents of the Rohingya report were collated by advocate Shabnam Mayet from Johannesburg, the co-founder of the campaign group Protect the Rohingya, advocate Shaida Mahomed of Johannesburg and attorney Tasneem Fredericks of Port Elizabeth.